Emanakh/-exercises-on-web-deveolper-bootcamp-ColtSteele/README.md

-#  these are my answers of the exercises of the Udemy course of Colt Steele ( web developer Bootcamp ) using HTML, CSS and JavaScript.
+#  these are my answers of the exercises of the Udemy course by Colt Steele ( web developer Bootcamp ) using HTML, CSS and JavaScript.